-- B. Endorsement/Guarantee provided to others: Please refer to Attachment 1. - C. Securities held at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock or more: None. - E. Acquisition of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - F. Disposal of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - G. Related party transactions for purchases and sales amounts exceeding \$100 million or 20 percent of the capital stock or more: None. - H. Receivables from related parties with amounts exceeding \$100 million or 20 percent of capital stock or more: None. - I. Financial instruments and derivative transactions: None. - J. Others: Business relationship between the parent and the subsidiaries and between each subsidiary, and the circumstances and accounts of any significant transactions between term: Please refer to Attachment 3. - (2) Information on investees: Please refer to Attachment 4. - (3) Information on investments in mainland China: None. - (4) Information on major shareholders: Please refer to Attachment 5.
+- (1) Information at significant transactions - A. Financing provided to others: None. - B. Endorsement/Guarantee provided to others: Please refer to Attachment 1. - C. Securities held at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to Attachment 2. - D. Individual securities acquired or disposed of with accumulated amount exceeding \$300 million or 20 percent of the capital stock or more: None. - E. Acquisition of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - F. Disposal of real estate with amount exceeding \$300 million or 20 percent of the capital stock or more: None. - G. Related party transactions for purchases and sales amounts exceeding \$100 million or 20 percent of the capital stock or more: Please refer to Attachment 3. - H. Receivables from related parties with amounts exceeding \$100 million or 20 percent of capital stock or more: None. - I. Financial instruments and derivative transactions: None. - J. Others: Business relationship between the parent and the subsidiaries and between each subsidiary, and the circumstances and accounts of any significant transactions between term: Please refer to Attachment 4. - (2) Information on investees: Please refer to Attachment 5. - (3) Information on investments in mainland China: None. - (4) Information on major shareholders: Please refer to Attachment 6.